Gabrieliam42/WindowsEnvironmentVariables_Backup_and_Restore/README.md

 * These scripts have self-explanatory names `WindowsEnvironmentVariables_Backup.py` and `WindowsEnvironmentVariables_Restore.py` have also been compiled as `WindowsEnvironmentVariables_Backup.exe` and `WindowsEnvironmentVariables_Restore.exe`

-- `WindowsEnvironmentVariables_Backup` saves the Environment Variables in the current working directory as the file `env_vars_backup.json` which you can view (or edit) with Notepad.
+- `WindowsEnvironmentVariables_Backup` saves the Environment Variables in the current working directory as the files `env_system_backup.reg` and `env_system_backup.reg`.

-- `WindowsEnvironmentVariables_Restore` restores the Environment Variables from the `env_vars_backup.json` which should be in the current working directory.
+- `WindowsEnvironmentVariables_Restore` restores the Environment Variables from those `env_system_backup.reg` and `env_system_backup.reg` files which should be in the current working directory.

-Note: This project saves and restores the Environment Variables meaning everything from the User Variables and also everything from the System Variables.
+Note: This project helps you save all of the Environment Variables, and restore them at a later time, so it makes a backup of everything from the User Variables and also everything from the System Variables.
-Another advantage is that the generated json file can be edited afterwards if there is such a need.